a-pa99/Project-Portfolio/README.md

    * The data file is the data used for this project
 2. Supervised and Unsupervised Sentiment Analysis on Goodreads Review Text
    * sentiment analysis data is the data used for this project
+3. Should Racine, Wisconsin create a pro-Hockey team?
+(Communicating Data Results from Census Data)